apache/servicemix/examples/cxf/cxf-wsn/README.txt

 A. Using a Prebuilt Deployment Bundle: Quick and Easy
 -----------------------------------------------------
-To install and run a prebuilt version of this example
+To install and run a prebuilt version of this example, create the following config file:

+  <servicemix_home>/etc/org.apache.cxf.wsn.cfg

+With the following lines:

+    cxf.wsn.activemq.username=smx
+    cxf.wsn.activemq.password=smx

+Head back to the ServiceMix console and enter the following commands:

  features:install examples-cxf-wsn-receive